 What is Master Data Management (MDM)?

 Organizations holding more than one version of data use Master Data Management (MDM) solutions.
-When this is the case, there will inevitably be inconsistencies.
-So, MDM software essentially unifies people, processes, and technologies to ensure all corporate data values are consistent.
+With multiple sources of data, things typically get messy.
+To help, MDM software unifies people, processes, and technologies to ensure all corporate data values are consistent.

-Often, this data will be sourced from multiple operating systems, so MDM implementation will likely be a business-wide initiative.
+Often, this data will be sourced from multiple operating systems, so Master Data Management implementation is a business-wide initiative.